ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 Picking the Casper theme creates a project with these plugins and dependencies pre-installed:

-* docpad-plugin-eco - for coffescript templates
+* docpad-plugin-eco - for CoffeeScript templates
 * docpad-plugin-marked - marked down to html
 * docpad-plugin-paged - to support paging
 * docpad-plugin-partials - to support partials